Looking for an unusual Bermuda shore excursion? The Hidden Gems Tour will take you to Tom Moore’s Jungle on the eastern end of Bermuda.

 Overall, I enjoyed the Hidden Gems excursion.
-At $209 per adult, it was a bit expensive, but it was a seven-hour tour to the other side of Bermuda.
+It’s not an inexpensive shore excursion, but it was a seven-hour guided tour to the other side of Bermuda.

 - Our tour guide was amazing and friendly.
 She really watched out for us, making sure we were safe and that we all stayed together.
-Angel pointed out so many things about each area that we visited, that only a local would know.
-I loved her stories about growing up in Bermuda!
+Angel pointed out so many things that only a local would know about each area that we visited.
+I loved hearing her stories about growing up in Bermuda!